Shirley91/120-Data-Science-Interview-Questions/predictive-modeling.md

 - https://en.wikipedia.org/wiki/Dynamic_time_warping

 #### 10. How could you collect and analyze data to use social media to predict the weather?
-- We can collect social media data using twitter, Facebook, instagram API’s.
-Then, for example, for twitter, we can construct features from each tweet, e.g. the tweeted date, number of favorites, retweets, and of course, the features created from the tweeted content itself.
-Then use a multi variate time series model to predict the weather.
-- Ask someone for more details.
+- We can collect historical data from social media, such as twitter, Facebook, instagram API’s, based on location or social network.
+- Then define and label the weather in the past x days for each feed.
+- For each feed, find the words or phrase using with text matrix, for example, there may be some featured terms, like 'umbrella'.
+And feature reduction can be performed based on the weather information (only choose the highly frequent ones for a perticular weather).
+- Find other possible attributes, such as date, location, etc.
+- Extract the text and other attributes from the feed using National Language Processing (NLP) and then data manipulation.
+- Build models with the historical data for a general weather prediction, such as KNN, Random Forest.

 #### 11. How would you construct a feed to show relevant content for a site that involves user interactions with items?
 - We can do so using building a recommendation engine.
 The easiest we can do is to show contents that are popular other users, which is still a valid strategy if for example the contents are news articles.
 To be more accurate, we can build a content based filtering or collaborative filtering.
 If there’s enough user usage data, we can try collaborative filtering and recommend contents other similar users have consumed.
 If there isn’t, we can recommend similar items based on vectorization of items (content based filtering).